What Type of Accidents Qualify Me for a Loan?

 Ways Pre-Settlement Funding Can Help

-The purpose of this loan is to provide victims of slip and fall accidents with financial support until their case settles.
+This loan provides victims of slip and fall accidents with financial support until their case settles.
 These victims may have serious injuries, resulting in the inability to return to work and handle their finances.

-It is not uncommon for those involved in a slip and fall accident to be unable to return back to their normal work routine for more than a few weeks.
-The U.S. Bureau of Labor Statistics reported that in 2018 more than 29 percent of people affected by occupational injuries spent 31 days or more away from work.
+It is not uncommon for those involved in a slip and fall accident to be unable to return to their normal work routines for a few weeks or more.
+According to the most recent data available from the U.S. Bureau of Labor Statistics, 272,630 individuals (out of roughly 1.2 million total workers experiencing nonfatal occupational injuries) took 31 or more days off work to recover in 2020.

 If you have been injured in a slip and fall accident and are pursuing additional financial support, it’s important to understand how to get started with a pre-settlement loan.
 There are various pre-settlement funding companies that offer assistance for victims of slip and fall accidents.
 Look around online to identify companies that may be the right fit for you.